 - Model 5718: This model also uses a similar blade and comes with a free sharpening guarantee and lifetime replacement promise.
 The stainless steel black Kraton handle looks sleek, and the knife goes for approximately.

 As we can see, there are plenty of choices out there if you’re in the market for a great hunting knife from Cutco.
-While some of them are around the same price range as the one we reviewed, there are cheaper options out there.
+While some of them are around the same budget as the one we reviewed, there are cheaper options out there.

-As for how the price fares in comparison to the features, that deals with whether the knife is considered to be a value-based product.
+As for how the budget fares in comparison to the features, that deals with whether the knife is considered to be a value-based product.
 According to customer feedback, is it?

 Public Perception Of Cutco’s Hunting Knife